UK Bank Holidays 2026 & 2027

 Spring Bank Holiday: Monday 25th May

-Battle of the Boyne (Orangemen's Day): Monday 13th July (substitute day)
+Battle of the Boyne (Orangemen's Day): Monday 13th July (substitute)

 Summer Bank Holiday: Monday 31st August